-The Westland ASRO system is installed to inject the rainwater surplus of 270,000 m2 of greenhouse roof in a local shallow aquifer (23 to 37 m-below sea level (m-BSL); surface level = 0.5 m-above sea level (m-ASL)) for recovery in times of demand.
-For this purpose, two multiple partially penetrating wells (MPPWs) were installed, Figure 5), so that water could be injected preferably at the aquifer base, and recovered at the aquifer's top in order to increase the recovery efficiency (Zuurbier et al., 2014).
-All ASR wells (AW1 and AW2, installed in 2012) and the nearby aquifer thermal energy storage (ATES) well (K3, installed in 2006 and replaced close by in 2008) were installed using reverse-circulation rotary drilling, while the monitoring wells (MW1-5, Figure 5) were installed using bailer drillings.
+The Westland ASRRO system is installed to inject the rainwater surplus of 270,000 m2 of greenhouse roof in a local shallow aquifer (23 to 37 m-below sea level (m-BSL); surface level = 0.5 m-above sea level (m-ASL)) for recovery in times of demand.
+For this purpose, two multiple partially penetrating wells (MPPWs) were installed, Figure 6), so that water could be injected preferably at the aquifer base, and recovered at the aquifer's top in order to increase the recovery efficiency (Zuurbier et al., 2014).
+All ASR wells (AW1 and AW2, installed in 2012) and the nearby aquifer thermal energy storage (ATES) well (K3-a (abandoned) and K-3b (active), Figure 7) were installed using reverse-circulation rotary drilling, while the monitoring wells (MW1-5, Figure 6) were installed using bailer drillings.
 Bentonite clay was applied to seal the ASR wells (type: Micolite300) and ATES well K3 (Micolite000 and Micolite300).
 The ASR wells used a 3.2 m high standpipe to provide injection pressure, whereas the ATES well used a pump to meet the designed injection rate of 75 m3/h.
 Optionally, water abstracted by the ASR-system can be injected in Aquifer 2 via a disposal well, which is installed approximately 250 m downstream from the ASR-site in Aquifer 2.

-Figure 5: Cross-section of the Westland ASR-pilot, including the ambient groundwater quality observed preceding the ASR operation.
+Figure 6: Cross-section of the Westland ASR-pilot, including the ambient groundwater quality observed preceding the ASR operation.